james-d-mitchell/gaplint/README.rst

   to 2*.
 - ``max-warnings``: maximum number of warnings before ``gaplint`` aborts. *Defaults to 1000*.
+- ``ranges``: whether to display a line and column range when reporting *Defaults to only give a line number*.

 A list of all of the rules that ``gaplint`` can apply is given below.